emoriarty/emoriarty.github.io/src/pages/beyond-merge/index.md

 title: Beyond Merge
 date: "2019-05-01T16:31:03.284Z"
 language: "en"
-translations: [ "es", "mas-alla-de-merge" ]
+translations: [ "es", "es/mas-alla-de-merge" ]
 ---

 Everyone who has spent some time working with git irremediably knows about merging.
 Suppose we have a branch called *A* coming from master.
-The merge command brings the changes carried in *A* into master.
+The `merge` command brings the changes carried in *A* into *master*.

 ```bash
 71a621b (HEAD -> master) (A) A file updated